Responsive to Community Needs for 58 Years

 We are aware that scheduling a vaccine may be challenging, because the demand for vaccines may be higher than the current supply.
 This may make it difficult for everyone to get a vaccine as quickly as they may want.
 Hang in there—we believe that vaccines will eventually be available to all who want them.

-An important development in the last few weeks has been that people age 65 and older may now get the vaccine.
-This age group constitutes 12% of the MCMH patient population.
-Please let your older patients know about the vaccine.
+An important development in the last few weeks has been that people age 16 and older may now get the vaccine.
+This age group constitutes about 82% of the MCMH patient population.
+Please let your patients know about the vaccine.